MadisonCostanza/Insurance-Portfolio-Risk-Analysis/README.md

 • Large: Buildings with 8 or more stories

 Year Built: The year the building at the location was built.
-KCC uses the following year built bands:
+We use the following year built bands:

 • Old: Built before 1980